tensorflow/cloud/README.md

 an older nightly version, we upgrade to the latest nightly automatically and raise this warning.

+#### Mixing distribution strategy objects.

+**Error like**: RuntimeError: Mixing different tf.distribute.Strategy objects.

+**Solution**: Please provide `distribution_strategy=None` when you already have a distribution strategy defined in your model code.
+Specifying `distribution_strategy'='auto'`, will wrap your code in a TensorFlow distribution strategy.
+This will cause the above error, if there is a strategy object already used in your code.

 ### Coming up

 -   Distributed Keras tuner support.